On the estimation of extreme directional multivariate quantiles: Introduction

 \section{Introduction}

 The estimation of extreme level curves is important for identifying extreme events and for characterizing the joint tails of multidimensional distributions.
 They are usually considered as quantiles at high levels; that is, they are linked with a probability $\alpha$ of occurrence of certain event, where $\alpha$ is a very small number.
 This proposal considers a non-parametric approach for values of $\alpha$ lower or equal than $1/n$, where $n$ denotes the sample size.
 This implies that the number of data points that fall beyond the quantile curve is small and can even be zero, thus we are outside of the observable sample zone, or in other words, in the \textit{out-sample} estimation framework.
-This lack of relevant data points does the estimation difficult, making it necessary to introduce tools from the multivariate extreme value theory.
+This lack of relevant data points makes the estimation difficult, making it necessary to introduce tools from the multivariate extreme value theory (\textit{MEVT}).

-The main purpose of this paper is to provide an \textit{out-sample} estimation method for the directional multivariate quantiles (\textit{DMQ}) recently introduced in \cite{torres1st} and \cite{torres2nd}.
-In these papers, the directional setting refers to the inclusion of a parameter of direction $\mathbf{u}$ that allows the analysis of data by looking at the cloud of observations from different perspectives.
+The main purpose of this paper is to provide an extension of the $MEVT$ by introducing the directional approach and also to give an \textit{out-sample} estimation method for the directional multivariate quantiles (\textit{DMQ}) introduced in \cite{torres1st} and \cite{torres2nd}.
+In these papers, the directional setting refers to the inclusion of a parameter of direction $\mathbf{u}$ that allows analysis of data by looking at the cloud of observations from different perspectives.
 Accurate assessments of these quantiles are sought in a diversity of applications from financial risk management (e.g. \cite{torres1st}) to environmental impact assessment (e.g. \cite{torres2nd}).
 A non-parametric estimation method was developed in \cite{torres1st} to estimate the directional quantile based on the empirical probability distribution, which is valid just for the \textit{in-sample} scenario; that is $\alpha > 1/n$.